dhruv960/348_Project/README.md

 To run it, run python3 manage.py runserver and login by entering http://127.0.0.1:8000/login/.
 Make sure the mysql db is live.

 I have attached all the files used

+The full_dump.sql file contains all my sql code